Cashera/cashera-core/doc/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a gitian build of Reddcoin using a Debian VM or physical system.*
+*Setup instructions for a gitian build of Cashera using a Debian VM or physical system.*

 Gitian is the deterministic build process that is used to build the Bitcoin Core executables.
 It provides a way to be reasonably sure that the